whatsapp email

 Is Thai bubble tea high in sugar?

-How can I make Thai bubble tea lower in calories?
+Can I make Thai bubble tea dairyfree?

 Does Thai tea have caffeine?